re-bott/node-redis-v3-promise/README.md

 # Redis (v3) Promise Client

-This package is for those who want to use the node-redis (v3) versions, that supports createClient configuration options like: `prefix`, `rename_commands` from version 3, but also want the full promise and type definitions support for version 4.
+This package is for those who want to use the node-redis version 3.x, that supports createClient configuration options like: `prefix`, `rename_commands`, but also want the full promise and type definitions support of version 4.x.

 > This package is a wrapper built on top of [redis-v3][1] ([github][2]).
 Do checkout the docs for that package for details related to node-redis.